 If you do not speak Spanish, then I really recommend only renting a car in Mexico from airports.
 Airports around the country always have at least one or two people who speak English.

-However, if you don’t speak Spanish, this may be nearly impossible.
+However, if you don’t speak Spanish, this may be a big hassle and end up costing you money.
 It’s usually not any cheaper to pick the car up in a location outside of the airport.

 Always Carry Cash for Toll Roads